 At Sharp Lane Primary School, we promote a love of learning within a safe and happy school, in which every person matters.
 This is best achieved when we all work together to support the development of the whole child.
 We pride ourselves on knowing not just about our children’s learning, but about them and their families as individuals and valued members of our school and local community.

-The Senior Designated Safeguarding lead person for Sharp Lane Primary School is Mrs Rachel Harrison.
-Should Mrs Harrison not be available, Mrs Z. Smith is the deputy safeguarding lead.
+The Senior Designated Safeguarding lead person for Sharp Lane Primary School is Mrs Zoe Smith.
+Should Mrs Smith not be available, Mrs R. Harrison is the deputy safeguarding lead.

 The Designated Safeguarding Team consists of Mrs R. Harrison, Mrs Z. Smith, Mrs R. White, Mrs A. White, Miss J. Thompson, Mr T. Smith and Miss J. Garth.

 All adults who work in school have a responsibility to read and understand all safeguarding policies and to act within accordance of the school’s Safeguarding and Child Protection policy at all times.
 This expectation is displayed on the school’s staff noticeboard, as explained in the staff Handbook.